colurw/flight_sim_GNN/readme.md

 ## The Viewer

-Combat_viewer.py uses matplotlib to visualise combat between two instances of the fittest pilot, or those from earlier in the lineage.
+Combat_viewer.py uses Matplotlib to visualise combat between two instances of the fittest pilot, or those from earlier in the lineage.

 ## Results

-Draw_training_graphs.py uses the winner of each generation's flight data and fitness scores to produce graphs that offer insight into the degree of optimisation achieved during training.
+Draw_training_graphs.py uses the winner of each generation's flight data and fitness scores to produce graphs that track the evolution of fitness during training.

 ## Adversarial Contest Mode